BerkeleyLab/upcxx/src/README.md

 `upcxx::copy()` to indicate the private host heap, which also has no corresponding `heap_state` object.
-Other (positive) heap indexes correspond to heaps created for devices and active heaps have a corresponding `heap_state` object tracking their state. `heap_idx`'s corresponding to heaps using native GASNet memory kinds maintain the invariant of numerical equality to the corresponding GASNet endpoint index, which is used for issuing kind-enabled GASNet communication.
+Other (positive) heap indexes correspond to heaps created for devices and active heaps have a corresponding `heap_state` object tracking their state. `heap_idx`'s corresponding to heaps using GASNet accelerated memory kinds maintain the invariant of numerical equality to the corresponding GASNet endpoint index, which is used for issuing kind-enabled GASNet communication.
 Aside from the special case of `heap_idx==0`, we notably do NOT maintain any single-valued invariants for `heap_idx` values across